alvaro-cuesta/clojoban/README.md

 1. Download and install [Heroku's Toolbelt](https://toolbelt.heroku.com/).
 2. Login into your Heroku account using `heroku login`.
-3. This will show your app's URL upon creation (auto-generated, you can change later, but you might have to update your Git's remotes.)
+3. Create your app using `heroku create --stack cedar`.
+This will show your app's URL upon creation (auto-generated, you can change later, but you might have to update your Git's remotes.)
-4. Push Clojoban Git repository to Heroku using `git push heroku master`.
+4. Push Clojoban Git repository to Heroku using `git push heroku master` under your Git clone.
 5. Scale your web process as much as you like (free Heroku only accepts either one web or one worker process) using `heroku ps:scale web=1`

 And that's it!
 If everything went good, you should be able to access your app at the URL from step 2.